NexitSrl/aiutino-sdk/README.md

 ## AIutino SDK for Java

-The AIutino SDK is build under Java 1.8 LTS and is distributed in .jar format to be easy to import into any IDE project.
+The AIutino SDK is build under Java 11 LTS and is distributed in .jar format to be easy to import into any IDE project.
+Currently it requires Java 11 or higher version.